tnscorcoran/openshift-servicemesh/README.md

 So this has been a demo on installing and using OpenShift Service Mesh - based on the upstream Istio project.
-We've only scratched the surface on what's possible - but hopefully you get a glimpse of its powerful traffic control and visualisation capabilities
+We've only scratched the surface on what's possible - but hopefully you get a glimpse of its powerful traffic control and visualisation capabilities.